paulchen67/AMS_SpoolEdit/README_ENG.md

 https://github.com/paulchen67/AMS_Spool_Display/releases/tag/V1.3Dial

-The system is completely standalone and does not require any cloud services or additional software.
+The AMS SpoolEdit system is completely standalone and does not require any cloud services or additional software.

 ---